A question regularly asked, especially as winter approaches is “how to prevent condensation and mould in the home”.

 What Causes Mould in The Home

-Leaking window will allow the outside cold air into the home.
+- A leaking window will allow the outside cold air into the home.

-- If your home is freezing cold.
-With cold air coming into the home and you have no insulation your ceiling will be freezing from the roof above.
+- If your home has cold air and no insulation, your ceiling will be freezing from the roof above.

 How Can We Prevent Mould On Our Ceilings

-- One can purchase thin rubber window sealers that can be fitted around the window frame to reduce the effect of the cold air entering the home.
+- One can purchase thin rubber window sealers that can be fitted around the window frame to reduce the cold air entering the home.

-Rugs on the floors or carpeting can also help reduce the cold air in the room.
+- Rugs on the floors or carpeting can also help reduce the cold air in the room.

 How to Fix Bathroom Mould

 Having a hot shower in some bathrooms, even when the windows are open, can cause this.
 So what do we do no?
 Insulation will make a difference; however, we suggest fitting a ceiling extractor fan for this application.
 It can be installed above the shower and pull the condensation air into the roof.
 That will not create Mould on top of the ceiling from inside the roof as the insulation barrier you have installed is in place.
 Mould and associated Bacteria are harmful to any family.

 Proper ventilation is needed to keep the home comfortable and free from Moul.
 Roof ventilation is crucial for the comfort of the house.
 Some things the homeowner does and does not realise are reducing the ventilation.